kyoung/trek/PMO.md

       + http://12devsofxmas.co.uk/2012/01/webgl-and-three-js/
 - Internal Personnel
   - What happens when you over assign repair teams?
-  - Send crews to sections of the ship (transport, sickbay, etc)
-    - Medical teams should be able to heal members on their deck/section
-    - Teams in sickbay should get healthier
   - Intruders
     - Figure out what happens when non-aligned parties beam aboard (IE if we beemed them aboard, take them to the brig, if they beamed aboard, they start attacking crew and disrupting systems)
     - Refactor the crew stuff, as we've simplified the Crew subclasses